vuejs/vitepress/docs/reference/default-theme-last-updated.md

 # Last Updated

 The update time of the last content will be displayed in the lower right corner of the page.
 To enable it, add `lastUpdated` options to your config.

-## Page Configuration
+## Site-Level Config

-Add `lastUpdated` options to your config.

 ```js
 export default {